man455/wordpress-job-manager/readme.txt

 *    *Applicant Management*
     *    Simple interface for viewing all applicants
     *    List can be filtered based on any criteria in your custom application form
-    *    Email individual or groups of candidates, to keep them updated on new job opportunities in your organisation
+    *    Email individuals or groups of candidates, to keep them updated on new job opportunities in your organisation
 	*    Interview scheduling, linked directly to jobs and applications
 	*    Internal comments, for easy reference when you need to decide